Do you have a question that isn’t answered below? Contact Us and we’ll answer it!

-Rap artists who don’t yet have a public profile, a years-long track record, and a catalogue of high quality music and video releases, are not a good fit for Event Rap.
-And rap artists who are sufficiently rich and famous will be unlikely to see much upside in broadening their gig repertoire.
-If you’re just starting out, then build your skills.
+Rap artists who don’t yet have a significant public profile, a decade-long track record, and a catalogue of high quality music and video releases, are probably not a good fit for Event Rap.
+And rap artists who are sufficiently rich and famous will be unlikely to see much upside in broadening their repertoire.
+If you’re just starting out, build your skills.
 And if you have millions of followers, then we applaud your success.
 But if you’re an artist somewhere in the middle, you might want to join the Event Rap family.

 Don’t change your voice, your artistry, your perspective, or your brand.
 You are who your are.
 Just change your versatility and openness to new topics and new audiences, and change your fortunes.

 If you’re a rapper with a track record who wants to start earning more from unusual gigs and custom songwriting, contact us to apply for a profile.
 Please include links to your website and socials, and links to several high quality videos of you performing at least two of the Services.
 Once you have an Artist Profile, you can start sharing it with your network.
 Tell everyone you know that you will potentially rap at any event, about any topic, subject to the schedule and budget and client being a good fit for you.

 We can help you get those gigs.